bouhsiss/harry_potter_sorting_hat/README.md

 - **Overlapping Areas**: More overlap indicates more similarity in distributions.

 After analyzing the plots, we observed that two courses, **Arithmancy** and **Care of Magical Creatures**, exhibit significant homogeneity.
 However, **Care of Magical Creatures** shows more homogeneity compared to **Arithmancy**.
 This is indicated by its narrow range, aligned peaks, and a high degree of overlap, suggesting that the score distributions are more similar across houses.
 In contrast, **Arithmancy** has a wider range and spread, along with some outliers, indicating less homogeneity.

-By examining these visualizations, we gain valuable insights into the distribution of scores across different houses, which helps in better understanding the data and refining our approach for the classification problem.